START-Hack/SUNRISE_STARTHACK23/README.md

 ## <p align="center"> Point of Contact: </p>

-During the Hack we'r either at our booth in the HackHall or availble on discord.
-On Discord we'r either in the #sunrise channel or directly:
+During the Hack we're either at our booth in the Hack Hall or available on discord.
+On Discord we're either in the #sunrise channel or directly:

 Myself, Head of Technology, Pitch presenter sunrise_tom#6562